Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 showing the LeverLock adjustment system of the Werner Zen 95 SUP paddle

-To open or “unlock: the LeverLock system, you simply flip open the lever that is built into the top handle.
-Photo: Nick Bruckbauer
+To open or “unlock” the LeverLock system, you simply flip open the lever that is built into the top handle.
+Photo: Nick Bruckbauer//The Inertia

 showing the LeverLock adjustment system of the Werner Zen 95 SUP paddle

 Showing the LeverLock system with the closed lever built into the top handle.
 The shaft of the Werner Zen 95 also has convenient length markings.
-Photo: Nick Bruckbauer
+Photo: Nick Bruckbauer//The Inertia

-The most common type of adjustment system we see is known as a camlock, or collar clamp, or lever clip.
+The most common type of adjustment system we see is known as a camlock, collar clamp, or lever clip like that found on the Vamo Explorer Carbon-Fiberglass Adjustable Stand Up Paddle.
 This is the same type of lever that is typically found on adjustable ski or trekking poles.
 At the connection point between the two shaft pieces, a collar clamps around the shaft and can be loosened or tightened by opening or closing a lever.

 These systems are pretty simple to use and are usually pretty reliable.
 We sometimes see some slipping or wiggling between the two shaft pieces that are connected with this system, but you can usually tighten the screw that holds the system in place to increase the overall tightness of the clamp.

-The last system that we tested is the spring pin system found on the Aqua Bound Paddles.
+The last system that we tested is the spring pin system found on the Aqua Bound Paddles: the Aqua Bound Malta Carbon, Aqua Bound Malta Fiberglass, and the Aqua Bound Freedom 85.
 This is probably the lightest and most simple system to use, but has some limitations with adjustments set at 2-inch increments, and only a 10-inch total length adjustment.
 (The Aqua Bound 2-piece paddles are available in three lengths: 64 to 74 inches, 70 to 80 inches, and 76 to 86 inches.)

 man paddle boarding

-The spring pin adjustment system on the Aqua Bound paddles is very lightweight and easy to use, but leaves some small open holes in the main shaft piece, which can be distracting, depending on your hand placement.
-Photo: Nick Bruckbauer
+The spring pin adjustment system on the Aqua Bound paddles is very lightweight and easy to use but leaves some small open holes in the main shaft piece, which can be distracting, depending on your hand placement.
+Photo: Nick Bruckbauer//The Inertia

 Shaft Material